 1. Swim in Hanalei Bay

 Hanalei Bay is the largest bay on the island and one of the most scenic spots in Hawaii.
 Its crescent-shaped shoreline, backed by emerald mountains and waterfalls, makes it perfect for swimming, paddleboarding, and relaxing on the sand.
-During the summer, the water is calm and clear, creating ideal conditions for families and casual swimmers.
+During the summer, the water is calm and clear, creating ideal conditions for families, casual swimmers, and long walks on the beach.

 In the winter, the bay becomes a popular surf spot, attracting both locals and visitors.
-Staying nearby in our Hanalei Bay, Kauai vacation rentals means you’ll wake up just steps from this iconic destination, making sunrise swims and sunset strolls part of your daily routine.
+Also in the winter, large waves and rip tides make this a place only for strong ocean swimmers.
+Check with the lifeguards on the beach to see which sections of the water are safest.
+Staying nearby in our Hanalei Bay, Kauai vacation rentals means you’ll wake up just steps from this iconic destination, making summer sunrise swims and sunset strolls part of your daily routine.
+Enjoy the spectacle of giant waves at a safe distance for a grand adventure in the winter.

 2. Visit Nāpali Coast State Wilderness Park

 Nāpali Coast State Wilderness Park lies in the northwest side of the Kauai island.
 It’s known for its towering pali, or sea cliffs.
 You can also admire narrow valleys, streams, and beautiful cascading waterfalls.
 The Kalalau Trail is a steep footpath running through the park, between nearby Ke’e Beach and sandy Kalalau Beach.
 It cuts through 5 valleys, including the Hanakoa Valley.
-On this trail, you can see lots of native plants and old agricultural terraces
+On this trail, you can see lots of native plants and old agricultural terraces.
+You can access the trail to Hanakapi’ai at the end of the road on the North Shore.
+However, most of the hikes can be accessed by visiting Kokee State Park, which is well worth a day trip.

 3. Hike the Kalalau Trail

 The Kalalau Trail is one of Hawaii’s most famous hikes, stretching 11 miles along the rugged Napali Coast.
-Even if you don’t complete the full trek, the first two miles to Hanakapi’ai Beach offer a challenging yet rewarding experience.
+The first two miles to Hanakapi’ai Beach offer beautiful views and a moderately challenging (yet rewarding) experience.

 Permits are required for those hiking beyond Hanakapi’ai Beach, but the effort is worth it for the chance to experience some of Kauai’s most dramatic scenery.
-For hikers, this trail is an essential adventure.
+For serious hikers, this trail is an essential adventure.
+Usually, the hike takes one day in, then you’ll spend a night or two before hiking out.
+This trip is definitely something that needs to be planned for in advance.

 4. Go Snorkeling at Tunnels Beach

-Tunnels Beach, also known as Makua Beach, is one of the best snorkeling destinations on the island.
+Tunnels Beach is one of the best snorkeling destinations on the island.
 Its protective outer reef makes the waters calm and full of marine life, from colorful fish to sea turtles.
 The underwater terrain includes lava tubes and arches, creating a unique environment to explore.

 5. See the Kilauea Lighthouse